Circassian–Kumyk wars: Battle

-Despite their numerical strength, the Idarov coalition suffered a devastating defeat.
-Key leaders such as Kelemet Kudenetov, Aidemir-Shamkhal, and Russian commander Artemy Shishmarev were killed in the battle.
-The Kaziev faction's forces, supported by the Lesser Nogai Horde, overwhelmed their opponents, securing a decisive victory.
+Despite their numerical strength, the Idar coalition suffered a devastating defeat.
+Key leaders such as Kelamet Kudenet, Aidemir-Shamkhal, and Russian commander Artemy Shishmarev were killed in the battle.
+The Qaziy faction's forces, supported by the Lesser Nogai Horde, overwhelmed their opponents, securing a decisive victory.

 Aftermath

 The outcome of the Battle of the Malka significantly altered the political landscape in Kabarda.
-The Kaziev faction's victory reinforced their influence in the region and weakened the Moscow-backed Idarov faction.
+The Qaziy faction's victory reinforced their influence in the region and weakened the Moscow-backed Idar faction.
 This shift played a crucial role in shaping Kabarda's internal politics and relations with neighboring powers, including the Crimean Khanate and Russia.